manen/signals/roadmap.md

 and i don't want the game to become a patchwork of `if WEB_BUILD { /* some obscure web unfucking code */ }` \
 so yeah web build stays in post-1.0

-to be able to do web nicely we'd need a central mouse input authority if that makes sense \
+to be able to do web nicely we'd need a central mouse input authority if that makes sense `note: using sui types in game rendering code might make this easier` \
 like raylib has pressed, down, released and up \
 and we should probably build our own version of that cause pressed and released straightup don't work on the web